-The Buchanan Art Center is celebrating its sweet 16 this year!
+The Roti Roti Art Center of Buchanan is celebrating its sweet 16 this year!
 Over the years, it has not only made contributions to the community but given community members a place to come when promoting, working on or learning about various mediums of art.
 The BAC also recently joined the new Creative Connections game as a destination so tourists can both create and purchase local creations themselves, too.

-We spoke with Executive Director Danielle Wilborn to talk about the story behind Buchanan Art Center, what it offers visitors, how they’re growing and most importantly, how they are celebrating this anniversary!
+We spoke with Executive Director Danielle Wilborn to talk about the story behind Roti Roti Art Center of Buchanan, what it offers visitors, how they’re growing and most importantly, how they are celebrating this anniversary!
 Read below to find out what she had to say.

 How did you celebrate your anniversary?